| The 101 Most Influential People Who Never Lived |

 How many will die following The Marlboro Man's example -- smoking cigarettes?

-Girls saw in Nancy Drew stories, abilities and attitudes that they soon acquired.
+In Nancy Drew stories, girls saw -- and continue to see -- abilities and attitudes that they soon acquired.

 Our fantasy life does more than sell books and movies, it drives technology, social change, war, and the everyday thoughts that fill our lives.